TykTechnologies/tyk/plugin_build/README.md

 **This is currently a very manual process due to how Golang's plugin mechanism works.
 We are working on a bakery-style docker image that will make this process more automated**

+*Edit* To make this easier, use the `tykio/bakery` container, it will generate a plugin file from your proto files without any additional steps.

 To add a gRPC PRoxy to Tyk, you will need a go build environment that is GRPC enabled, the first half of these instructions are lifted from the grpc-gateway project: